BRUCE & ALICE CLOUGH'S GARAGE

 Bruce Clough

-Old Paint is a 1980 TR7 we purchased from Memphis, TN in a Bring-A-Trailer auction.
-It originally was from PA with a lot of work done on it since then - it's on a salvage title and has been rode hard and put away wet in its past.
-Despite that, it runs and drives fine, and as the Vintage Triumph Register Wedge Consultant I use it to try out parts and technologies that continually come along to support our hobby.
+The Mule is a 1980 TR7 we purchased from Memphis, TN in a Bring-A-Trailer auction.
+Little did we know that it was on a Salvage Title (but we could have if we would have read the fine print - doh), but despite that, it runs and drives fine.
+It’s called “The Mule” since as the Vintage Triumph Register Wedge Consultant I use it to try out parts and technologies that continually come along to support our hobby.

 1980 TR7